Respite and Specialized Supervision 101

 In order to receive funding for day care services, the child’s care and supervision needs must exceed that of a non-disabled child of the same age, such that they cannot participate in regular childcare resources in the community (such as day care centers, after school programs, YMCA, and others).
 The care hours are usually awarded during periods when a child is not in school, e.g., after school or during school vacations.

-Child care is generally funded to the extent the cost exceeds childcare costs for a typical child; in other words, only the portion in excess of typical childcare costs will be funded.
-Often, additional child care/specialized supervision/personal assistance funding will be available for older children and young adults, as their typically developing peers can be home alone and usually do not require one-on-one day care services.
+Child care is generally funded only to the extent the cost exceeds that for a typically developing child; in other words, only the portion in excess of typical child care costs will be funded.
+Often, additional child care/specialized supervision/personal assistance funding or center-based day care may be available for teenagers and young adults, as their typically developing peers can be home alone and usually do not require 1:1 day care services.

 What if you need more specialized supervision?